NSW government urged to hit pause on childcare reform by state’s not-for-profit providers

 Share this post

-Some of NSW’s largest not-for-profit childcare providers have banned together to call on the NSW government to hit pause on sweeping reforms that would increase penalties for large providers by 900 per cent and tighten safety rules.
+Some of NSW’s largest not-for-profit childcare providers have banded together to call on the NSW government to hit pause on sweeping reforms that would increase penalties for large providers by 900 per cent and tighten safety rules.

 Chief executives from KU Children’s Services, Goodstart Early Learning and more appeared before a parliamentary inquiry on Friday into Labor’s proposed reforms of the childcare sector that came in response to high-profile abuse cases.